 Strengths: Hosting in Germany, quick onboarding, free plan, clearly German vendor environment.

-Limitations: In the standard SaaS tier multi-tenant; self-hosting and SharePoint integration are not listed in the public pricing overview (Titanom offers both separately in its project business); MCP support is not stated on the product page.
+Limitations: In the standard SaaS tier multi-tenant; self-hosting and SharePoint integration are not listed in the public pricing overview (Titanom offers both separately in its project business).
 Per-user pricing scales linearly with headcount.

 Target audience: Public authorities, municipalities and mid-sized companies that put hosting in Germany first and can live with multi-tenant SaaS.

-Why CompanyGPT is the better choice: No per-user licence instead of a per-user model – per-user models scale linearly with headcount, whereas CompanyGPT’s maintenance-based model stays independent of it, and the cost advantage grows with company size.
+Why CompanyGPT is the better choice: No per-user licence instead of a per-user model – per-user models scale linearly with headcount, whereas CompanyGPT’s maintenance-based model stays independent of it, and the structural difference becomes more pronounced as headcount grows.
 On top of that: self-hosting in the customer’s own cloud (STACKIT, Azure, AWS, GCP) from the first user instead of multi-tenant standard, native MCP and n8n integration, and specialised AI lawyer compliance plus training included in the setup fee.

 Langdock